SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/system-info.md

 * **`sonar.log.level.es`** - for the SearchServer

 ### Log Rotation
-To control log rolling, use the `sonar.log.rollingPolicy`
+To control log rolling, use the `sonar.log.rollingPolicy`.

 * **`time:[value]`** - for time-based rotation.
 For example, use `time:yyyy-MM-dd` for daily rotation, and * `time:yyyy-MM` for monthly rotation.
 * **`size:[value]`** - for size-based rotation.
 For example, `size:10MB`.